Carter M. Buford: Political career

 When the new legislature assembled in Jefferson City, Buford had gathered sufficient votes to win election by the Democratic caucus as President Pro Tem of the Senate—the top leadership position of the majority party.
 He would retain this position for the duration of the 48th legislative session but would not be returned as President Pro Tem for the 49th session in 1917.

-A fourth term of office was won in November 1918.
+Buford was re-elected for a fourth term in November 1918, but soon experienced his first electoral losses as he ran for statewide office.
 In the session of the assembly which followed, Buford served as chair of the Elections Committee and was a member of the powerful Appropriations Committee.
-During his career Buford would twice run for Lieutenant Governor of Missouri but would fail in these efforts to win election to statewide office.
+In 1920 Buford unsuccessfully ran for Lieutenant Governor of Missouri but lost in a Republican landslide.
+In 1824 he again won the Democratic nomination for lieutenant governor and again lost.

 Buford left the Missouri Senate in 1922 at the conclusion of his 1918 term, returning to full-time legal practice.
 He was again returned to Springfield by the Democratic Party in September 1926, however, following the death in office of his successor, Senator Frank Farris.
 Buford was chosen as a compromise candidate when the Democratic Committee in the district became hopelessly deadlocked between two candidates and were unable to come to a decision after 167 ballots.

 He ran again in the 24th Senate District when the seat again was contested in November 1926, winning his fifth term in Springfield.
 A sixth and final 4-year term was won in November 1930.